When SkyAmp is started, it will ask which configuration to play. Then it will choose which songs to play, based on the following algorithm:

 all the time).
 When the novelty has worn off, move the album to a less-popular category to hear it less often.

-SkyAmp makes use of the SimpleID3 library to read and write ID3 tags of
+SkyAmp makes use of the SimpleID3 library to read and write ID3 tags of MP3 files.

 Discuss SkyAmp with the developers on the SkyAmp-Discussion mailing list, or look at the development information.